I Got Next

 Synopsis

-Taylor, a twelve-year-old from Boston has a dream.
+Based on the award-winning short, Taylor, a fourteen-year-old from New Jersey has a dream.
 She wants to make her local basketball team.
 Taylor also has Williams syndrome, an intellectual and developmental disability that causes both cognitive and physical challenges, such as balance and coordination.
 She practices every waking moment to be the best basketball player she can be, but no adult gives her an opportunity to play.

 After a family tragedy she feels responsible for, Jayla, a former high school basketball standout, has fallen on tough times.
 She’s quit basketball, moved away from family, and refuses to work through her emotional trauma.
 When her work placement program assigns her a job at a local recreation center, she meets Taylor.